1989chenguo/CloudComputingLabs/Lab2/README.md

 ##### 3.1.7.1 Using GET method

 1. You can check that your HTTP server works by opening your web browser and going to the appropriate URL.
+[Note] IP 127.0.0.1 refers to the IP of local host.
+So you can use 127.0.0.1 to test your HTTP server on the same local machine.

   For example: